horrower/osx-terminal-powershell/README.md

 ## Installation:
-1) Install font (double click Monaco%20for%20Powerline.otf)
+1) Install font (double click `Monaco%20for%20Powerline.otf`)
 2) Setup terminal for use this font (iTerm or Terminal settings - set as default.
-[Helpfull info for iTerm ](https://github.com/horrower/osx-terminal-powershell/issues/2) )
+[Helpfull info for iTerm2](https://github.com/horrower/osx-terminal-powershell/issues/2) )
 3) Copy .git-completion.bash in your ~

      `# cp .git-completion.bash ~/.git-completion.bash`